Maryna and Serhiy Dyachenko: Personal life

-The Dyachenkos are from Kyiv, Ukraine.
+The Dyachenkos are from Kyiv, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine).
 For four years, they lived in Russia, then moved to California, United States in 2013.
 Serhiy Dyachenko died on 5 May 2022 in the United States.

 Work

 Background

 Serhiy Dyachenko graduated from Kyiv Medical Institute and worked as a psychiatrist.
 Later, Serhiy Dyachenko working as a writer and screenwriter, together with director Anatoliy Borsyuk and cinematographer Oleksandr Frolov, was awarded the Taras Shevchenko National Prize of Ukraine in 1987 for "The Star of Vavilov" (Russian: "Звезда Вавилова") about the life of imprisoned Russian agronomist Nikolai Vavilov.
 The film was produced by the Kyiv Studio of Popular Science Films.
 Serhiy graduated from the Faculty of Scriptwriting of the All-Russian State University of Cinematography in 1989.
 Maryna Dyachenko graduated from the Theatre Institute of Kyiv in 1989 and worked as a professional theatre and cinema actress.

 Self-description and Collaboration

 The Dyachenkos describe their work as "M-realism" with the 'M' "open to interpretation."
-Without explaining the meaning of the "M", in 2014 Sergey Dyachenko defined it as "Marina's realism", expanding "that's where the romanticism comes from, and the stubborn humanism, and the hope for white magic and a better tomorrow."
+Without defining the meaning of the "M", in 2014 Sergey Dyachenko explained it as "Marina's realism", expanding "that's where the romanticism comes from, and the stubborn humanism, and the hope for white magic and a better tomorrow."

-Their work have been subject to scholarly analysis.
+Their works have been subject to scholarly analysis.

 In a 2019 profile, Julia Meitov Hersey summarized their collaboration as follows: "It is thanks to Sergey’s skills of writing solid plots that Marina’s beautiful aethereal worlds have such a strong structure, a foundation built on the characters’ flesh and bone, their blood and tears.
 Their ideal fantasy is a story of a real person in a chimerical world."